Astorre I Manfredi

+Military career

-In 1377, he conquered back Faenza, then occupied by the Este, with the help of his brother Francesco and the Ordelaffis, Lords of Forlì.
+In 1377, he reconquered Faenza, then occupied by the Este, with the help of his brother Francesco and the Ordelaffis, Lords of Forlì.
 To obtain the money to keep his seignory, he formed a Compagnia di Ventura (mercenary band), called Compagnia della Stella (Company of the Star).
-He was hired by Barnabò Visconti to attack Genoa, but when that city paid him 13,000 florins, he moved back; when he tried again to assault the city, his troops were ambushed in the Bisagno valley and badly defeated.
-Astorre himself barely escaped being taken prisoner.
+Barnabò Visconti hired him to attack Genoa, but when that city paid him 13,000 florins, he moved back; when he tried again to assault the city, his troops were ambushed in the Bisagno valley and badly defeated.
+Astorre himself barely escaped being taken as a prisoner.

-In the meantime, his brother Francesco has attempted to attain the power in Faenza, and Astorre imprisoned him in the castle of Solarolo.
-Later, Astorre was at the service of Bologna in the war against the Visconti.
+In the meantime, his brother Francesco has attempted to attain power in Faenza, and Astorre imprisoned him in the castle of Solarolo.
+Later, Astorre was at the service of Bologna in the war against Gian Galeazzo Visconti of Milan.
 His deeds gained him the praise of the Bolognesi, who gave him the palace in the city that still bears his name.